holopoj/holopoj.github.io/_posts/2017-2-24-First-Post.md

 ground black pepper | 4785 | 1.1%
 all-purpose flour | 4632 | 1.1%

 A couple notes.
-First, the probability is out of all times any ingredient was mentioned, so even though 18,049 of the 39,774 recipes $$(\approx 45.4\%)$$ of all recipes use salt, only 4.2% of all uses of any ingredient are salt.
-Second, the ingredients haven't been fully normalized to a single standard name, so near the top of our list we see both "garlic" and "garlic cloves", this is a real issue, but one that we will overlook for now.
+First, the probability is out of all times any ingredient was mentioned, so even though 18,049 of the 39,774 recipes $$(\approx 45.4\%)$$ of all recipes use salt, only 4.2% of all ingredient slots of any recipe are filled by salt.
+Recipes have more than one ingredient, and they will probably not be repeated.
+Second, the ingredients haven't been fully normalized to a single standard name, so near the top of our list we see both "garlic" and "garlic cloves".
+This is a real issue, but one that we will overlook for now.

+The ingredient probabilities allow us to better encode messages about recipes to recipients.
+Instead of assigning each ingredient an equal length code, the code lengths can be variable, with more frequent ingredients like onions having a shorter code.
+I won't go into the details of codes, but what is important here is that according to Shannon's [coding theory](https://en.wikipedia.org/wiki/Coding_theory), the minimum code length for an item, $$i$$, whose probability is $$p_i$$ will be $$-log_2 p_i$$.